photomanai/PortScanner/README.md

 4. Standardized table column alignment
 5. Fixed markdown syntax for nested code blocks
 6. Improved consistency in punctuation and formatting

+The markdown should now render properly on GitHub and other markdown viewers.